Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Main results

 It is well known that a Schubert variety $X^J(w)$ is rationally smooth if and only if the corresponding Kazhdan-Lusztig polynomials are trivial.
 While there are a number of explicit formulas for Kazhdan-Lusztig polynomials of the Schubert varieties of minuscule and cominuscule generalized Grassmannians (see sections 9.1 and 9.2 of \cite{BL00} for a summary), the authors' are not aware of any complete list of rationally smooth Grassmannian Schubert varieties of finite type in previous work.

 Combining Theorem \ref{T:ratgrass} with our main results, we get a new proof of Peterson's theorem: \begin{cor} Suppose $W$ is simply-laced.
-Then $X^J(w)$ is rationally smooth if and only if it is smooth. \end{cor} \begin{proof} If $W$ is simply-laced, then all rationally smooth Grassmannian Schubert varieties are maximal, and hence smooth, by Theorem \ref{T:ratgrass}.
-So if $X^J(w)$ is rationally smooth, then it is smooth by Corollary \ref{C:ryanwolper}. \end{proof} Corollary \ref{C:peterson} is a consequence of a more general theorem proved by Peterson, which states that if $W$ is simply-laced then the rationally smooth and smooth locus of any Schubert variety coincide.
-Our methods do not seem to apply to this more general situation.
+Then $X^J(w)$ is rationally smooth if and only if it is smooth. \end{cor} \begin{proof} If $W$ is simply-laced, then all rationally smooth Grassmannian Schubert varieties are smooth by Theorem \ref{T:ratgrass}, part (1).
+So if $X^J(w)$ is rationally smooth, then it is smooth by Corollary \ref{C:ryanwolper}. \end{proof} Corollary \ref{C:peterson} is a consequence of a more general theorem proved by Peterson, which states that if $W$ is simply-laced then the rationally smooth and smooth locus of any Schubert variety coincide \cite{CK03}.
+Peterson's proof is more algebro-geometric, while our proof is more combinatorial.
+Unfortunately our methods do not seem to apply to Peterson's more general theorem.

-We also prove an analogue of Theorem \ref{T:bp2} and Corollary \ref{C:ryanwolper} for Schubert varieties in the full flag variety of affine type $\tilde{A}_n$.

-\begin{thm} Let $G$ be of type $\tilde{A}_n$.
-If $X^J(w)$ is rationally smooth, then $w$ has a Grassmanian BP decomposition relative to $J$.
-Moreover, $X^J(w)$ is (rationally) smooth if and only if $X^{J}(w)$ is an iterated fibre bundle as in Corollary \ref{C:ryanwolper}. \end{thm}

-Billey-Crites make the following conjecture in \cite{BC12}.
-We refer to their paper for the definitions of affine permutation and pattern avoidance.